Eiffel Tower History and Visitor Information

-In 1889, when the Eiffel Tower was completed, it was the tallest building in the world at just over 300 meters high.
-The tower was originally built as a temporary structure to commemorate the centennial of the French Revolution for the 1889 World's Fair exposition.
-What was temporary became permanent and now the Eiffel Tower is the enduring symbol of the city of Paris and France itself.
+When the Eiffel Tower was completed in 1889, it was the tallest building in the world at just over 300 meters high.
+The tower was originally built as a temporary structure to commemorate the centennial of the French Revolution for the 1889 World’s Fair exposition.
+What was once a temporary exhibit became permanent and now the Eiffel Tower is the enduring symbol of the city of Paris and France itself.

 Back in the 1880’s, the Eiffel Tower’s steel construction defied all traditional rules of architecture.
 Gustave Eiffel’s design was considered quite bold at the time.
 Today the tower is the main television transmitter for the city of Paris and the most visited site in France.